Trump Accuses Pharmaceutical Industry of ‘Getting Away With Murder’, Sanders’ Prescription Drug Amendment Blocked By Democrats

 — Bernie Sanders (@SenSanders) January 12, 2017

-According to Open Secrets, Pharmaceutical and Health Product companies were the top lobbyists in 2016, contributing a giant sum of $186.2 million to various political campaigns, and beating out the second-place contributors, insurance companies, by a staggeringly $75 million.
+According to Open Secrets, Pharmaceutical and Health Product companies were the top lobbyists in 2016, contributing a giant total of $186.2 million to various political campaigns, and beating out the second-place contributors, insurance companies, by a staggering $75 million.
 As revealed by the BBC in 2014, pharmaceutical companies have the largest profit margins of any industry in the world, despite a notorious reputation for corruption as well as billions of dollars spent on malpractice fines.
 Meanwhile, prescription drug prices in America continue to increase by more than 18 percent per year, with pharmaceutical companies claiming that the increases are due to “research and development” in spite of the fact that drug companies spend up to twice as much marketing their products as they do developing them.

 The epidemic of price gouging in the drug industry is an obscenity!
 The cost of prescriptions has become its own health hazard.